Chain of Gold: Part two

 The next evening, James, Cordelia and Matthew accompany Anna to Hell Ruelle, where Hypatia is hosting a party.
-Anna has Cordelia wear a beautiful dress and James is stunned by her appearance.
-Lucie, Christopher and Thomas spy on the Enclave meeting and find out that Oliver, Barbara's ex-fiancee had passed away as well, seemingly due to the fact that Barbara had scratched him before her death.
+Lucie, Christopher and Thomas spy on the Enclave meeting and find out that Oliver, Barbara's ex-fiancee had died as well, seemingly due to the fact that Barbara had scratched him before her death.
 This shocked the entire Enclave as demon poison had never been contagious before, and London is placed immediately under quarantine.
 In Hell Ruelle, Anna seduces Hypatia and Cordelia performs in front of the gathering.
 James and Matthew are impressed, however they notice Charles entering the club.
-Matthew pushes the couple away and they hide in The Whispering Room, where James and Cordelia share a passionate kiss.
+Matthew pushes the couple away and they hide in The Whispering Room, where James and Cordelia kiss passionately.

 The next morning the Merry Thieves, Lucie, and Cordelia take advantage of the fact that Will and Tessa are gone for day-patrols, an added precaution by the Clave, and empty the Pyxis by letting out a Palpis demon named Agliarept, so that they may use it to trap the Mandikhor.
 They kill the demon before he could sway them.
 Since they performed it in the Sanctuary, Magnus walks in on them inquiring about their actions.
-They explain to him, their plans of ridding the shadow world of the demon and Cordelia implores Magnus to help them out by casting an illusion over Tower Bridge, to protect and distract the mundanes.
+They explain to him, their plans of ridding the shadow world of the demon and Cordelia implores Magnus to help them by casting an illusion over Tower Bridge, to protect and distract the mundanes.
 Magnus agrees.
 While they are going towards Tower Bridge, Magnus disproves James' theory of his grandfather being Belphegor.

-In 1900, Cirenworth Hall there was an argument between the Carstairs siblings regarding the possession of Cortana.
+In 1900, at the home of the Carstairs in Idris, there was an argument between the Carstairs siblings regarding the possession of Cortana.
 Cordelia stated that she wanted to be a merciful hero and Alastair merely said that the sword belonged to him as he was the Carstairs heir.
 However, Cortana flew back into Cordelia's hand, "choosing its owner."

 The group goes to Tower Bridge to try to fight and capture the demon, but it breaks free of the Pyxis.
 During their fight against the Mandikhor, Cordelia is knocked into the Thames, but Lucie summons all the ghosts of London to her aid and they pull Cordelia out of the waters.
 When the demon departs, it speaks to James and tries to convince him to go to Belial's realm.
-Christopher is able to figure out the cure but couldn't find a way to make it work without a key illegal ingredient.
-James is able to locate where it may be found but before they could retrieve it, Christopher is attacked and poisoned himself.
+Christopher has figured out the cure but cannot make it work without an illegal ingredient.
+James locates where it may be found but before they could retrieve it, Christopher is attacked and poisoned himself.
 Cordelia's mother reveals that she's pregnant.
 While receiving treatment in the Silent City, James, Cordelia, and Matthew sneak in and talked with Christopher.
 Christopher, under the influence of the infection, grabs James's wrist, infecting him, while trying to warn him that he was in danger and all the attacks were about him.